dedis/popstellar/be1-go/docs/README.md

-│   └── popserver             # entry point of the messages received by the sockets │       ├── config            # singleton with the server config informations and server keys │       ├── database          # singleton with the database + implementations of the database │       ├── generator         # query and message generators only use for the tests │       ├── handler           # handlers for each query, answer and channel type (entry point is func HandleIncomingMessage) │       ├── state             # singleton with the temporary states of the server (peers, queries, and subscriptions) │       ├── type              # every types use in the implementation
+│   └── popserver             # entry point of the messages received by the sockets │       ├── config            # singleton with the server config informations and server keys │       ├── database          # singleton with the database + implementations of the database │       ├── generatortest     # query and message generators only use for the tests │       ├── handler           # handlers for each query, answer and channel type (entry point is func HandleIncomingMessage) │       ├── state             # singleton with the temporary states of the server (peers, queries, and subscriptions) │       ├── type              # every types use in the implementation